 GMAT and GRE scores are valid for five years from the date you take the test.
 Since we require the GMAT or GRE for admission, you must take the test before submitting your application.
 The scores you report must be valid as of the deadline date of the round in which you apply.
 If your GMAT or GRE score is still valid, you do not need to take the GMAT or GRE General Test.
 If you require testing accommodations, initiate that process well in advance so you can take the test before the application deadline.

 |If you are applying in …||You must have taken the GMAT or GRE on or after …|

-- Instruct either Pearson VUE (GMAT) or ETS (GRE) to send an official score report directly to the Stanford MBA Program, using the school codes below.
+- Instruct either Pearson VUE (for GMAT) or ETS (for GRE) to send an official score report directly to the Stanford MBA Program, using the school codes below.
 Please do not contact the MBA Admissions Office to confirm if official test scores have been received.
 If test scores have not been received, the MBA Admissions Office will notify you.

 - If your AWA (Analytical Writing Assessment) score is not available, leave this field blank.
 We will retrieve this score directly from Pearson VUE or Educational Testing Service (ETS).

 Multiple Test Scores